-This award will be given to the UK institution that helps students to gain the maximum benefit from their study.
+This award was created to recognise and celebrate the UK institution that helps students to gain the maximum benefit from their study.

-Kent’s shortlisting was based on its Student Success Project, which was set up to address the sector-wide issue of lower rates of attainment and progression amongst students from low socioeconomic groups, those with disabilities and students from black and minority ethnic (BME) groups.
+Kent’s Student Success Project was set up to address the sector-wide issue of lower rates of attainment and progression amongst students from low socioeconomic groups, those with disabilities and students from black and minority ethnic (BME) groups.

-Launched in 2015, the impact of the Student Success Project has gained national recognition.
+Launched in 2015, the impact of the Project has gained national recognition.
 In awarding a gold rating to Kent in the Teaching Excellence Framework (TEF), the panel described it as ‘outstanding’.

 The project findings suggest that investing in the provision of a varied range of support activities, guided by the voice of students themselves, not only allows for flexible and adaptable interventions, but moves away from the ‘one size fits all’ approach.